JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 }
 ```

+It took `0.669` seconds to run.
 This resulted in a 7.79x speedup from the original, but we can do better!

 ### Optimization 3.